dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 1. If you haven't setup your deployment credentials for your account subscription yet, you'll need to.
 Click "**Setup connection**" and enter the credentials to use, and click "**OK**":

+    > **Note**: If you are not prompted for your deployment credentials, then you have likely already set them for your subscription in the past.
+You can go ahead and finish creating the deployment source, the after you have created it, use the "**Deployment Credentials**" link along the left side of your Web App blade to get to the same settings shown here.

     - Deployment user name - ***&lt;name&gt;user***
     - Password - **P@ssw0rd**
     - Confirm Password - **P@ssw0rd**